-Blair credits her beloved practice of Mindfulness to her own teachers: Dr. Kristin Neff, Dr. Chris Germer, Dr. Keesha Ewers, Ajayan Borys, Sylvia Boorstein and Joel and Michelle Levey.
+Blair credits her beloved practice of mindfulness to her own teachers: Dr. Kristin Neff, Dr. Chris Germer, Dr. Keesha Ewers, Sylvia Boorstein, Tara Brach, Jack Kornfield, Rick Hanson, Dan Siegel, Adyashanti, David Treleaven, and Joel and Michelle Levey.
 Really, everything Blair knows comes from someone else she thanks profusely.

 Blair’s MSC Teachings

 Blair teaches MSC to all walks of life: from new moms struggling to balance home and work life, to men wanting to deepen their own family connection, to those in recovery from homelessness, addiction and trauma.
 She has taught atheists and those with profound faith, and individuals suffering from depression, anxiety, PTSD, caregiver fatigue or the loss of a loved one.